Dave Leitao: Virginia

-Leitao was hired by the University of Virginia prior to the 2005-2006 basketball season.
+Leitao replaced Pete Gillen when the University of Virginia bought out the final five years of Leitao's contract with DePaul on April 15, 2005.
 He became the first person of African descent to coach any varsity sport in Virginia Cavaliers history.
 Leitao was hired by Virginia's Craig Littlepage, the first African-American athletics director in ACC history.
-In his first year at Virginia, Leitao led the Cavaliers to a 15–15 (7–9 ACC) record and a berth in the NIT.
+He inherited a team that finished last in the ACC in 2004–05.

-His first season at UVA, with only seven scholarship players, Virginia was picked last in the ACC by reporters, but surprised the ACC finishing at 7–9 tied for 7th place.
+His first season at Virginia, with only seven scholarship players, the Cavaliers were picked last in the ACC by reporters, but surprisingly finished in a 7th place tie at 15–15 overall, 7–9 in the ACC and a berth in the NIT.
 Getting contributions from little known front court players including Jason Cain and Tunji Soroye, Virginia was able to upset #23 North Carolina on Jan.
 19. Most of the season's success was due to All-ACC first team Sean Singletary, who carried the team with JR Reynolds.
 This year also marked the last year at University Hall for the Cavaliers.
 Labeled as the "Last Ball At U-Hall", Virginia was ready to move into the new state of the art John Paul Jones Arena right next door.
 This marked the end of an era that Ralph Sampson built, bringing flashbacks and reunions to mark the final season at University Hall.
 The year finished with a disappointing loss to Maryland to close out U-Hall and a blowout loss at Stanford in the NIT.
 At this point, things were looking up for Leitao and the Virginia Cavaliers.
 With its core returning and a new group of recruits, Virginia looked to turn its fortunes around in 2006–07.

 Leitao started his second year with the opening of the new John Paul Jones arena and an upset win over Arizona.
 Led by Sean Singletary and J. R. Reynolds, Virginia finished with an 11–5 conference record and a share of the ACC regular season title with North Carolina.
 Memorable wins came over Duke, with Sean Singletary's fadeaway floater and stare on ESPN, while memorable losses came in Puerto Rico and last place Wake Forest.
 This was Leitao's best year with the Cavaliers.
 On March 6, 2007, Leitao was voted as the 2007 ACC Coach of the Year by the Associated Press in conjunction with the Atlantic Coast Sports Media Association.
 Two days later, the National Association of Basketball Coaches (NABC) named Dave Leitao the 2007 District 5 Coach of the Year.
 In the NCAA tournament, the #4 seeded Cavaliers defeated the University at Albany in the first round in an 84–57 rout.
 In the second round, Sean Singletary's last-second shot bounced off the rim and the Cavaliers were defeated by the University of Tennessee in a 77–74 loss.
-The team completed the 2006-2007 season with a record of 21–11 (11–5 ACC).
+The team completed the 2006–2007 season with a record of 21–11 (11–5 ACC).